-It is my pleasure to introduce the 2017 Annual Financial Report for Middlefield Canadian Income PCC ("MCI" or the "Company").
-MCI has established one closed-end cell known as Middlefield Canadian Income - GBP PC (the "Fund").
+It is my pleasure to introduce the 2018 Annual Financial Report for Middlefield Canadian Income PCC ("MCI" or the "Company") and its closed-end cell known as Middlefield Canadian Income - GBP PC (the "Fund").
 The Fund invests in a broadly diversified portfolio comprised primarily of Canadian and U.S. equity income securities with the objective of providing shareholders with high dividends as well as capital growth over the longer term.

-Since inception in 2006, the Fund has generated a cumulative return of 129.4% in GBP, outperforming its benchmark, the S&P TSX Composite High Dividend Index, as well as the broader S&P/TSX Composite Index, which have generated cumulative period returns of 100.2% and 85.3%, respectively.
-The Fund remains focused on investing in income-oriented issuers with proven management teams, good balance sheets and growing dividends that are well positioned to benefit from the strength of the North American economy.
+Due to the broader market correction in the fourth quarter of 2018, the net asset value total return performance for the year was disappointing.
+At the portfolio level, the Company's positioning resulted in outperformance against the benchmark.
+However, this outperformance was reduced to a modest 0.4% primarily as a result of the negative contribution from gearing.
+Since inception in 2006, the Fund has generated a cumulative return of 100.8% in GBP, outperforming its benchmark, the S&P TSX Composite High Dividend Index, as well as the broader S&P/TSX Composite Index, which have generated cumulative period returns of 74.3% and 64.7%, respectively.
+The Fund remains focused on investing in income-oriented issuers with proven management teams, good balance sheets and growing dividends that are well positioned to benefit from the strength and diversity of the North American economy.

-Source: Bloomberg, as at 31 December 2017, returns are expressed in GBP.
+Source: Middlefield, Bloomberg, as at 31 December 2018